There are best of show awards for all skill levels combined for the three categories.

 This Division will honour the original working decoy, hand carved from wood and designed to be hunted over.

-Decoys must have an anchor line attachment (lines and anchors not needed).
+All entries must have attachment points for anchor lines (lines and anchors not needed).

 The winning carving will then be used for the following years Raffle prize.
 This is an "Open" class so carvers of all skill levels will be judged in a single competition.

-For 2023 the chosen subject is the Best Smoothie Brant (Div.
-E, Non-floating).
+For 2025 the chosen subject is the Best Smoothie Goldeneye Drake (non floating) (Div.
+E, Cat.
+17, Non-floating).

 The Woodturning Division (Div.
 P) has been incorporated into the Woodworking Competition.
-The division has also been split into six different categories which allow better grouping than the old; Functional and Decorative.
+The division has also been split into six different categories which allow better grouping than the old.

 There is no limit to the number of entries by each turner.